wrjlewis/notion-search-alfred-workflow/README.md

 [![img](https://i.imgur.com/Pe6nwey.jpg)](https://i.imgur.com/Pe6nwey.jpg)

-I recommend using chrome to retrieve these values.
-If you can only use safari you can copy the 'token_v2' value by following the equivalent steps above and populating the cookie env variable in Alfred so it looks like this `token_v2=XXXXXXXXXXXX`.

 ## Troubleshooting

 The script may fail due to an SSL error.
 If the script isn't working, turn on debugging by clicking on the little cockroach in the alfred workflow screen.
 If you see an error like: